Codecademy/docs/content/d3/concepts/selection/terms/select/select.md

   - 'paths/computer-science'
 ---

-**Select** retrieves the first element that matches a given selector by specifying the selector string.
-It is used to interact with the HTML or
+The **`.select()`** method retrieves the first element that matches the given selector.
+A selector string is the singular parameter passed to the method.
+The method interacts with HTML or XML elements in a webpage to return the selected element.
-XML elements in webpage.
-It is passed a selector string as an argument to select to specify the type or attribute of the element that needs to be selected.
 It follows the CSS selector syntax.

 ## Syntax